Links (external links open in a new window)

-Materials: Chromed brass, chromed metal.
+Materials: Chromed brass rods & chromed metal (iron) parts.
 Chrome ornamental screws.
 Geometric iron lampshades painted black with wrinkle paint, white painted on the inside.
 Cast iron round base, also painted with black wrinkle paint.
-Bakelite sockets.
+Bakelite E27 sockets.

 Height: 36 cm / 14.17” – adjustable

 Electricity: 1 bulb E27, 1 x 60 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Period: 1950s, 1960s – Mid-Century Modern.

 Other versions: In all probability, no other versions were made of these 1960s East German desk lamps.
 Always seen exactly the same.
 The switches of these ones were once replaced by Italian switches made by VLM Components; model 475.

 These desk lamps were made in Germany by VEB Leuchtenbau from Lengefeld.
 On the socket is a label with written on it: je fassg.
 60 W = je fassung 60 Watt, German for: Each socket 60 Watt.
 Together with the logo of the company.